Preparing to relocate to Denmark

 Children

-If you bring children with you to Denmark, we will be happy to assist you with information and guidance about childcare options, school enrolment, language tuition etc.
+If you are bringing your children with you to Denmark, we would be happy to advise you on issues such as childcare options, school enrolment and language tuition.

-The Expat Partner Programme (EPP) can assist your accompanying partner with all aspects of the transition to a new life and career in Denmark from the moment you have been recruited.
+The Expat Partner Programme (EPP) can help your partner with the transition to a new life and career in Denmark from the moment you get your job offer.

-The EPP is for international partners to academic staff at AU from postdoc level and above.
+The EPP provides support for accompanying partners of Aarhus Univeristy's international academic staff from postdoc level and above.

 Read more about the Expat Partner Programme